 MPI World Education Congress 2017 – Takeaways and Insights

-The very core of what we do is changing and the change is clear: People don’t want to attend; They want to have invigorating experiences and life changing memories.
-But this isn’t just happening in our meeting world.
+The very core of what we do is changing and the change is clear: People don’t want to attend; they want to have invigorating experiences and life changing memories.
+But this isn’t just happening in our corporate event world.
 Across the globe and throughout all generations (not just the millennials, eh?) people are searching and paying for new adventures.
 Recent studies show that Baby Boomers through the youngest of the millennials are shopping for experiences; and of course, instantly sharing them through social media.